Ricardian-Labs/demi/demi_prd.md

 ```
 Welcome to DEMI DEX+

 The Future of Decentralized Trading.
-Our revolutionary decentralized exchange empowers $DEMI holders
+Our revolutionary decentralized exchange built by ex-Ethereum and ex-Polkadot devs empowers $DEMI holders
 with unprecedented earning potential.
 Every $DEMI holder automatically earns over 13% APY through our
 innovative staking and liquidity provision mechanisms.
 Your $DEMI tokens work for you 24/7, generating returns from
 trading fees, liquidity rewards, and our unique profit-sharing model.
 We are allocating 50%  of our ICO raise Community & Liquidity Pool and 50% to Team & Development Fund.
 Demi is built on Polygon which aids lightning-fast transactions with minimal fees, ensuring maximum returns for our holders. $DEMI isn't just another token – it's your gateway to sustainable passive income in the DeFi ecosystem.$DEMI will become the world's biggest ICO launch, setting new standards for community-driven finance.
 Demi Token goes public on Decemeber 2nd.